jishjish/proton/README.md

 - Datasets are often highly repetitive, following formats that could benefit from specialized compression.

 ## Overview
-- Proton early development is focused on the followign datasets: transfers, logs, and token metadata.
+- Proton early development is focused on the following datasets: transfers, logs, and token metadata.
 - Building on open source data extraction tools Proton aims to provide highly specialized compression for commonly used crypto datasets (transfers, logs, metadata, etc.).
-At present, Proton is focused on buiding through Parquet file types.
+At present, Proton is focused on building through Parquet file types.

 ## Current Status
 - Alpha/early development stage